Justice League: Crisis on Infinite Earths: Part One

-On the day of Barry and Iris West's wedding, Harbinger appears.
-She recruits Barry, Oliver, Mari, and John Stewart / Green Lantern to a space station called the Satellite.
-Various heroes and super-powered people from Earth-1 and several other Earths have been gathered by Harbinger on behalf of the Monitor, an ancient Multiversal being.
-Flash reunites with the Justice Society of Earth-2, who are old except for Wonder Woman, her lover Superman, and a reincarnated Hawkman.
-Batman meets Earth-2's Robin and Huntress, the daughter of that world's Bruce Wayne and Catwoman.
-When Dawnstar is brought aboard, Harbinger reveals herself to be Supergirl.
+On the day of Barry and Iris West's wedding, Harbinger appears and recruits Barry, Oliver, Mari, and John Stewart / Green Lantern to go to a space station called the Satellite.
+Harbinger has gathered various heroes and super-powered people from Earth-One, and several other Earths, on behalf of Mar Novu, a member of an ancient multiversal race called the Monitors.
+Flash reunites with Earth-Two heroes: the Justice Society, including their Wonder Woman, Superman, and Hawkman.
+Batman meets Earth-Two's Robin (Dick Grayson) and Huntress (Helena Wayne), the daughter of that world's Bruce Wayne and Catwoman.
+When the Legion of Super-Heroes member Dawnstar is brought aboard, Harbinger reveals herself to be Supergirl.

-The Monitor explains that an anti-matter wave, which can destroy entire universes, threatens the multiverse.
-Barry's time-tripping inspires the Monitor and his council of "thinkers" (consisting of Wonder Woman, Earth-1's Doctor Light, Hawkgirl, and Mister Terrific, Earth-4's Blue Beetle and Question, and Earth-146's Aquaman) to create vibrational towers on the remaining Earths that will allow them to phase through the wave and survive.
+Novu explains that an antimatter wave, which has been destroying universes, threatens the multiverse.
+Barry's time-tripping inspires Novu and his council of "thinkers" (consisting of Wonder Woman; Earth-One's Doctor Light, Hawkgirl, and Mister Terrific; Earth-Four's Blue Beetle and Question; and Earth-146's Aquaman) to create vibrational towers on the remaining Earths that will allow them to phase through the wave and survive.
 However, the wave spreads before the towers are completed.

-Barry uses his powers to slow time for him and Iris, and they grow old together while completing Earth-1's tower with the help of Amazo.
+Barry uses his powers to slow time for him and Iris, and they grow old together while completing Earth-One's tower with the help of Amazo.
 Upon completing the tower, the elderly Iris dies.
 The elderly Barry reverts to normal speed and activates the tower network by using a cosmic treadmill.
-The vibrational energy destroys his tower and Amazo but causes the wave to pass through the various Earths and dissipate.
-The Spectre then appears and claims that Barry bears responsibility for the Crisis, but that it is up to the Speed Force to determine his fate.
-Barry is then sent back to the moment he gains his powers and has an epiphany.
-He appears as a vision to Batman when he was trapped in the Warlord illusion of Warworld, telling him to go back to before "the beginning".
+The vibrational energy destroys his tower and Amazo, but causes the wave to pass through the various Earths and dissipate.
+The Spectre then appears and claims that Barry bears responsibility for the Crisis, but that it is up to the Speed Force to determine Barry's fate.
+Barry is then sent back to the moment he first gains his powers, when he has an epiphany.
+He appears as a vision to Batman when the latter was trapped in the Warlord illusion of Warworld, telling him to return to before "the beginning".
 (Note: As depicted during the events of Justice League: Warworld.)
 Barry then vanishes as he dies.
-On the space station, Supergirl realizes that the heroes have changed history when she sees her friends from the Legion of Super-Heroes, including her boyfriend Brainiac 5, fade from existence, as the 31st century no longer exists.
+On the space station, Supergirl discovers that the Crisis has caused a temporal paradox when she sees the Legion of Super-Heroes, including Dawnstar and her boyfriend Brainiac 5, fade as the 31st century no longer exists, foreshadowing events that have yet to come.